AyberkKilicaslan/AyberkKilicaslan/README.md

 <h1 align="center">Hi 👋, I'm Ayberk</h1>
-I completed so many projects with so many different field by using different programming languages but currently I'm working and improving myself on data science, machine learning, deep learning.
-I'm addicted to getting better everyday and can not stop learning until become the best one.
-My aim is to become a successful data developer/machine learning developer.</br>
+I'm Ayberk.
+I graduated from Dokuz Eylul University, Computer Engineering Bachelor Degree and now I'm going to start my INFORMATIK master degree in TUM.
+So I'm looking for a job in my field.
+I am available to work after end of October/ starting from November.

+I've been working in Data Science area for 2 years.
+I worked 8 months of this as a part time data scientist at an insurance company which name is Anadolu Hayat Emeklilik.
+I see the efforts of my work in this field by receiving awards in many competitions I participate in such as Teknofest and so on.
+I am lucky to find the job I love early and I want to create opportunities for myself to develop in this field.</br>

-- 🔭 I’m currently working on **deep learning image processing projects.**
+- 🔭 I’m currently working on **machine learning and data science projects.**
-- 🌱 I’m currently learning **medical image processing-segmentation, deep learning and data science.**
+- 🌱 I’m currently learning **data science, data analysis and machine learning.**
 - 💻 All of my projects are available at my repositories.
 - 📫 How to reach me **sayberkkilicaslan@gmail.com**
-- 📄 Know about my experiences here my cv : (https://www.docdroid.net/dk84fUw/ayberkkilicaslancv-pdf)

 <h3 align="left">Connect with me:</h3>
 <p align="left">